echarneyportfolio/echarneyportfolio.github.io/_posts/2016-10-03-Django-Dokku.md

 ```
 where you can replace `django-tutorial` with you app name

-* Yes,that's it.
+* Yes, that's it.
 Dokku is Awesome.
 Being a developer is almost
  easy.

 ## Step 4) Setup Postgres